Wrongful Death Lawsuits and Survival Actions

 These losses can include the pain and suffering the victim had, the medical bills for emergency and other medical treatment, loss of wages, and the disability the injuries caused.
 Any money that is awarded in a survival action lawsuit becomes part of the victim’s estate and is distributed according to any estate plans the victim left or according to the intestacy laws of the state they lived in.

 Most law firms understand that no amount of money will ever make up for the loss of a loved one.
 But most law firms also understand that these deaths often leave families both emotionally and financially devastated.
 If you would like to find out how a legal team can help, call an office near you to set up a free consultation with a compassionate and top wrongful death lawyer Houston, TX has trusted for years.

-Thank you to our contributors at John K. Zaid & Associates for the above information.
+Thank you John K. Zaid & Associates for the above information.